MissMise/Digital-Botany/index.md

 Roland Barthes (1977) writes that images do and don’t have a relationship to linguistic texts; imagery is a language, but it doesn’t work like linguistic language.
 I argue that in the case of plants that there’s a relationship between imagery and linguistic language.
 The Collins Dictionary describes Floriography (the language of flowers) as “a means of cryptological communication through the use or arrangement of flowers’’ [4].
 According to studies, flowers have an immediate impact on happiness; have a long-term positive effect on moods and allow people to make connections that are more intimate [7]Floriography may not be as prevalent in society today as it used to be in the victorian era but still is used to communicate messages of emotions along with a certain wanted ambiance in someone’s home.

-In this section, I’m going to investigate the cultural implications of my adaptation.
-You might want to select a particular theorist that helps you interpret your own artifact and/or process (e.g. Foucault, Barthes, Bourdieu, Stuart Hall, De Certeau, or someone else).
-It’s really important that you engage with key words for the text/author you choose, define that term, and use it to inform a more well-rounded cultural analysis of your own adaptation.
-Rhetorical Significance (200-300 words)
 Images 8
 ## Reflection
 In conclusion, applications for holograms have been limited by cumbersome techniques, high computation requirements, and poor image quality.
 Improving current techniques could lead to a wide variety of applications, includinasg 3D cinema viewing without the need for glasses, watching holographic videos on television and smart phone screens.
 The "Digital Botany" project was designed for the purpose of my current major in Digital Technology and Cultures buat is also relevant in today's society.
 In the future, every object will be smart.